 - Accounting method

 Page 1 of Form 1065 reports the business income and deductions of the partnership.
-The purpose of this section is to calculate the net ordinary business income (or loss) for the tax year.
 Details about income and expenses will come from the partnership’s P&L statement.

-Page 1 of Form 1065 includes only ordinary business income and deductions, the net of which flows to Schedule K, line 1 of Form 1065 (Step 5).
-Dividends, interest, and rental income from investments shouldn’t be reported on Page 1.
-Instead, they should be reported directly on Schedule K. Including them on both Page 1 and Schedule K would double-count them.
+Page 1 of Form 1065 includes only ordinary business income (or loss) and deductions, the net of which flows to Schedule K, line 1 of Form 1065 (Step 5).
+Dividends, interest, and rental income from investments should not be reported on Page 1 — they should be reported directly on Schedule K. Including them on both Page 1 and Schedule K would double-count them.

 Special tax deductions, such as Section 179, are also shown directly on Schedule K instead of Page 1.
-Briefly skip ahead to step 5, and review the income and deductions included separately on Schedule K lines 2 through 13 to ensure you don’t also include them on Page 1.
+Briefly skip ahead to step 5, and review the income and deductions included separately on Schedule K lines 2 through 13 to ensure you exclude them from Page 1.

 Schedule B, found on Pages 2 through 4 of Form 1065, asks 31 questions that require yes or no responses.
-You’ll need to look at the instructions for Form 1065 because these questions are quite technical.
+You may need to look at the instructions for Form 1065 because these questions are quite technical.

 One of the most important questions on Schedule B is question #4.
 Your answer to this question will determine if you need to fill out Schedules L, M-1, and M-2, Item F on Page 1 of Form 1065, or Item L on Schedule K-1.

-Let’s look at this question and see if it applies to our tax return:
+Let’s look at question #4 and see if it applies to our tax return:

 - The partnership’s total receipts for the tax year were less than $250,000.